 Clinician’s Guide to Laboratory Medicine: Book Review – Find out why Clinician’s Guide to Laboratory Medicine is a book I highly recommend for students in rotations.
 See how it can help you become good … no … rather, an expert in interpreting any type of lab values.

-If you want to save money, you could get the older editions, especially for Netters and Thieme.
-Anatomy should not be changing so much from one year to the next.
+It is expensive to attend medical school.
+Save some money when you can.
+If you want to save even more money, you could get the older editions, especially for Netters and Thieme.
+Anatomy should not change much from one year to the next.